-Read more on the Legal Advice Centre website.
+Read more on the Queen Mary Legal Advice Centre website.

 Our advisers are selected via application, and undergo an extensive training programme with legal professionals, academic staff and the Queen Mary Careers service.
 Once trained, you will have the opportunity to apply your legal knowledge in a practical context, including interviewing clients and researching their case.

 You will also be able to compete for one of the many work placements and mentoring opportunities the LAC offers with top City firms.
-Find out more about the Queen Mary LAC student advisers.
+Find out more about the Queen Mary Legal Advice Centre Student Advisers.

-The LAC runs several projects throughout the year including:
+The Queen Mary Legal Advice Centre runs several projects throughout the year including: